dotnet/AspNetDocs/aspnet/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/single-sign-on.md

 ## Set up an Azure AD tenant

-an Azure AD directory is called an Azure AD [tenant](https://technet.microsoft.com/library/jj573650.aspx), and setting up a tenant is pretty easy.
+An Azure AD directory is called an Azure AD [tenant](https://technet.microsoft.com/library/jj573650.aspx), and setting up a tenant is pretty easy.
 We'll show you how it's done in the Azure Management Portal in order to illustrate the concepts, but of course like the other portal functions you can also do it by using a script or management API.

 In the management portal click the Active Directory tab.